-New York State Department of Health (NYSDOH) is recommending that providers take the below actions to best prepare facilities for upcoming Winter Weather Season:
+As the weather becomes colder and winter approaches, the New York State Department of Health (NYSDOH) reminds facilities and providers take the below actions to best prepare facilities for upcoming Winter Weather Season.
+Winter weather storms can vary wildly in severity and length, so early preparation can help ensure safe and continuous operation during a storm.